Certified Mail

 | Provenance | The claimed sender really sent it | DKIM (RFC 6376) |

 None of the first four prove the agent validated the payment and committed to the work.
-The DELIVER email closes that gap.
+The FULFILL email closes that gap.
 Doing the work is acceptance.
-The DKIM-signed reply with a settlement proof is the semantic delivery receipt.
+The DKIM-signed reply with the work product is the semantic delivery receipt.

 No new infrastructure